 How to get your SA302 Tax Calculation

-As a self-employed mortgage applicant, the only difference you’ll usually experience when it comes to getting a mortgage, is how you go about proving your income.
-In the absence of traditional payslips, the SA302 form is usually lenders’ preferred method.
+As a self-employed mortgage applicant, the only difference you’ll usually experience when it comes to getting a mortgage is how you go about proving your income.
+In the absence of traditional payslips, lenders will usually ask for your SA302 Tax Calculation and Tax Year Overview.

 Looking for a mortgage?
 Let us help: